 Can Your Kids Come?
 Check Out the Minimum Age for Hiking the Great Wall of China

 Hiking the Great Wall is a true adventure.
-The journey is educational and it’s something that people will remember for the rest of their lives.
-One question that parents often ask is: How old should my kids be to hike the Great Wall of China?
+The journey is educational, and it’s something that people will remember for the rest of their lives.
+Parents often ask: How old should my kids be to hike the Great Wall of China?

-It’s important to have a good understanding of what the trip is like and what their kids will experience, because a trip with a child that is too young could turn out to be stressful and frustrating rather than the amazing experience that it should be.
+It’s essential to understand what the trip is like and what their kids will experience because a trip with a child that is too young could turn out to be stressful and frustrating rather than the fantastic experience that it should be.

 Most Kids Have Fun at Age 4

-If your child is generally active and adventurous, then you can start hiking with them when they are four or five years old.
-A child under the age of four may not be mature enough to hike.
+If your child is generally active and adventurous, you can start hiking with them when they are four or five years old.
+A child under four may not be mature enough to walk.

 For example, the hike from Jinshanling to Jinshanling East generally takes about 3–5 hours.
-If your child is just three years old, then they will tire quickly and they probably won’t have the attention span for hiking.
+If your child is just three years old, they will tire quickly, and they probably won’t have the attention span for hiking.
 A short walk at Mutianyu with kids would be fine.

-It takes time to get your kids interested in hiking the Great Wall, and you will need to expose them to the hobby a little bit at home before you take them out on a trip in a foreign country.
-A four or five year old is ready to go walking in the city or to do nature walks in your local area.
+It takes time to get your kids interested in hiking the Great Wall, and you will need to expose them to the hobby a little bit at home before you take them out on a trip to a foreign country.
+A four or five-year-old is ready to walk in the city or to do nature walks in your local area.

-As they get used to walking longer distances you can get them walking on nearby trails.
-Once they have shown that they enjoy that sort of thing, you can do longer day trips, and then start thinking about something as adventurous as Jiankou to Mutianyu Great Wall hike.
+As they get used to walking long distances, you can get them walking on nearby trails.
+Once they have shown that they enjoy that sort of thing, you can make longer day trips and start thinking about something as adventurous as Jiankou to Mutianyu Great Wall hike.

 How to Tell if Your Child is Ready